moxystudio/eslint-config/README.md

 }
 ```

-Note that by setting `root` to true, we ensure that no ancestor configuration is used which also improves `eslint` performance because no more file lookups need to be done.
+Note that by setting `root` to true, we ensure that no ancestor configuration is used which also improves `ESLint` performance because no more file lookups need to be done.

 ## File naming convention